emvaized/circle-mouse-gestures/README.md

 **How to open regular context menu?**
 * Double right click on element should always open regular context menu,
 * Right click while holding the left mouse button
-* Right click while holding CTRL key
+* Right click while holding the CTRL key
-* On Windows, it will also get open on right mouse up if no circle section was selected (while "Show regular menu if no action selected" is on)
+* On Windows, it will also get open on right mouse up if no circle section was selected (while "Show regular menu if no action selected" setting is on)

 **Why extension doesn't work on new tab page?**
 * This is basic security limitation in most modern browsers.
 Browser extension could not execute it's scripts on new tab page (speed dial), as well as on service pages (`chrome://`, `about:*`, etc.) and in extensions store